ayselinaydogdu/CENG-3511-Midterm-Project/README.md

 * **Two-Player Gameplay:** Allows a human player (Player 1) to compete against an AI (Player 2).
 * **Intelligent AI Opponent:** The AI uses the Minimax algorithm to find the best possible move.
 * **Optimized Performance:** **Alpha-Beta Pruning** is implemented to significantly reduce the search space, allowing the AI to look several moves ahead without significant computational delay.
-* **Strategic Heuristic Evaluation:** The AI uses a robust `score_position` function to evaluate non-terminal game states, prioritizing wins, blocks, and strategic board control.
+* **Strategic Heuristic Evaluation:** The AI uses a robust `score_board` function to evaluate non-terminal game states, prioritizing wins, blocks, and strategic board control.

 ## 3. Technologies Used